Gamekyo : Blog : Zelda : Breath of the Wild

 The Legend of Zelda

-Voici tout d’abord des Images du jeu The Legend of Zelda : Breath of the Wild :
+Voici une Image du jeu The Legend of Zelda : Breath of the Wild :

-Ces images proviennent du site Amazon Japon.
-On peut d’ailleurs voir la carte du jeu :

-De plus, Eiji Aonuma précise qu’en réunissant certains critères, le jeu aura un fin alternative.
-Si vous réalisez certaines choses dans le jeu, la fin sera différente...
+Nintendo dévoile sur son compte Facebook cette image.
+Elle illustre un des villages présents dans le jeu.
+Pour rappel, le titre sortira sur WiiU et Nintendo Switch le 03 mars prochain…

 tags :